 The park has two picnic shelters without electricity and 60 unsheltered picnic tables.
 All are first come, first served.
 A spacious day-use area at the beach features a large lawn, picnic tables, braziers, a small picnic shelter and a restroom.

-- 2.5 miles of hiking and mountain biking trails
+- 2.5 miles of hiking trails

 Water activities & features